Flourish Psychological Services

 Through the process of collaboration, Chris' mission is to support clients explore alternate options that promote resilience, confidence, and positive mental health.

-Lisa is keen to support children, youth and families as they work to overcome life’s inevitable challenges.
-She believes we are all trying our best, but sometimes need a little extra help along the way.
-With the support of a therapist, Lisa believes individuals and families can identify inner strengths, recognize problematic interpersonal patterns at play within their relationships, and realize new possibilities for growth and change - leading to greater contentment within themselves and their relationships.
+Lisa works with children, youth, couples, and families as they strive to overcome life’s inevitable challenges.
+When offered the security and support of the therapeutic relationship, Lisa believes clients can identify inner strengths; recognize problematic interpersonal patterns at play within their relationships; and realize new possibilities for growth and change, resulting in greater contentment within themselves and in their relationships.

-Lisa has experience supporting individuals, couples and parents along with their children struggling with a variety of challenges including anxiety, depression, parenting struggles, and life transitions.
+Lisa has experience supporting individuals, couples, and families struggling with a variety of challenges including anxiety, depression, parenting struggles, and life transitions.

 Most of the time we are able to effectively manage the difficulties we face using our own knowledge and resources.
 Sometimes we need guidance along the way.
 Seeking help with a skilled therapist when the obstacles seem too great may be the very best way you can continue to take good care of yourself, and your family.